What's a Holiday Train event like?

-As the train moves through Detroit and we clear U.S. customs, we turn the exterior lights off.
+As the train clears U.S. customs, we turn the exterior lights off.
 Otherwise, the Holiday Train lights are always on.

-Food and monetary donations stay in the community where they were collected.
-We work in conjunction with local food banks, and they organize the collection of all donations for their region.
+Food and monetary donations are collected by your local Food Bank, and stay in the community where they were collected.
+We work in conjunction with local food banks, and they organize the collection and distribution of all donations for their region.
 Anything that is raised in the community stays in the community for local distribution.

 Built originally in 1957, two GP20C 2200 series were rebuilt in 2013 to pull CP's two Holiday Trains.
 Each locomotive has 2000hp, is 56.02 feet in length and weighs 275,000 pounds.